catamphetamine/javascript-time-ago/README.md

 __Not all locales are applicable for this preset__: only [those](https://github.com/catamphetamine/javascript-time-ago/tree/master/locale-more-styles) having `long-time.json`.

-# Advanced

-The above sections explained all the basics required for using this library in a project.

-This part of the documentation contains some advanced topics for those willing to have a better understanding of how this library works internally.

 ## Custom

-This library comes with several ["presets"](#presets) built-in.
-Each of those presets is an object defining its own `flavour` (the name's historical) and `gradation`.
+This library comes with several built-in ["presets"](#presets).
+Each of those presets is an object defining its own `flavour` (the name's historical), `gradation` and `units`.
 A completely custom "preset" object may be passed as a second parameter to `.format(date, preset)`, having the following shape:

   * [`flavour`](https://github.com/catamphetamine/javascript-time-ago#flavour) – Preferred time labels style.
 Is `"long"` by default.
 Can be either a string (e.g. `"short"`) or an array of preferred "flavours" in which case each one of them is tried until a supported one is found.
-For example, `["tiny", "short"]` will search for `tiny` time labels first and then fall back to `short` ones if `tiny` time labels aren't defined for the language. `short`, `long` and `narrow`time labels are always present for each language.
+For example, `["tiny", "short"]` will search for `tiny` time labels first and then fall back to `short` ones if `tiny` time labels aren't defined for the language. `short`, `long` and `narrow`time labels are always present for every language.

   * [`gradation`](https://github.com/catamphetamine/javascript-time-ago#gradation) – Time interval measurement units scale.
-Is [`convenient`](https://github.com/catamphetamine/javascript-time-ago/blob/master/source/gradation/convenient.js) by default.
-Another one available is [`canonical`](https://github.com/catamphetamine/javascript-time-ago/blob/master/source/gradation/canonical.js).
-A developer may supply a custom `gradation` which must be an array of steps each of them having either a `unit: string` or a `format(value, locale): string` function.
+The default gradation is, historically, the [`"convenient"`](https://github.com/catamphetamine/javascript-time-ago/blob/master/source/gradation/convenient.js) one.
+Another one available is [`"canonical"`](https://github.com/catamphetamine/javascript-time-ago/blob/master/source/gradation/canonical.js) (this is a more "conventional" one).
+A developer may also supply a custom `gradation` which must be an array of "steps" each of them having either a `unit: string`/`factor: number` or a `format(value, locale): string` function.
 See [Twitter preset](https://github.com/catamphetamine/javascript-time-ago/blob/master/source/style/twitter.js) for such an advanced example.

-  * `units` – A list of time interval measurement units which can be used in the output.
-E.g. `["second", "minute", "hour", ...]`.
-By default all available units are used.
-This is only used to filter out some of the non-conventional time units like `"quarter"` which is present in CLDR data.
+  * `units` – A list of allowed time interval measurement units.
+Example: `["second", "minute", "hour", ...]`.
+By default, all available units are allowed.
+This property is only used to filter out some of the non-conventional time units like `"quarter"` which is present in [CLDR](http://cldr.unicode.org/) data.

-## Flavour
+### Flavour

 (the name's historical; will be renamed to "style" in the next major version)

-Relative date/time labels come in various styles: `long`, `short`, `narrow` are the standard CLDR ones (always present), possibly accompanied by other ones like `tiny` (`"1m"`, `"2h"`, ...).
+Relative date/time labels come in various styles: `long`, `short`, `narrow` (these three are the standard [CLDR](http://cldr.unicode.org/) ones that're always present), possibly accompanied by others like `tiny` (`"1m"`, `"2h"`, ...).
 Refer to [`locale/en`](https://github.com/catamphetamine/javascript-time-ago/blob/master/locale/en) for an example.

 ```js
 import english from 'javascript-time-ago/locale/en'